garg-ankush/classification-demo/README.md

 ## Overview

-This project demonstrates a machine learning application that classifies text into different categories of loneliness.
+This project demonstrates a machine learning application that is deployed online.
+This application classifies text into different categories for the peer specialist to take action on.
 It uses the FIG-Loneliness dataset to train models that can identify various aspects of loneliness expressions in text.

+## NOTE: This is a demo version of the application.
+The model is not very accurate yet.
+Please seek professional help if you are feeling lonely.

 Demo: [Loneliness Classification App](https://classification-demo-0.streamlit.app/)